codeconscious/codeconscious.github.io/_posts/2025-02-23-xkcd-scream-cipher.md

 I was pretty confused until I came across an issue on the official F# repository entitled "[fsi.CommandLineArgs different behavior on -d/-r/-I args, ignores --](https://github.com/dotnet/fsharp/issues/10819)," which confirmed it as a bug and explained why it occurs.

 I'm glad I came across that issue!
-I might have to figure out what I want to do as a workaround for that.
+I might have to figure out what I want to do as a workaround for that, though it's hardly a big deal either way.